 When you add up the economic impact of all these issues, you typically get a pretty big number.
 Rakuten Marketing did a survey of CMOs and they estimated that 26% of their budget was wasted due to poor planning.
 Our experience with hundreds of real-life budgets is consistent with that view.

 For example, we have found spreadsheet errors that add up to an average of 8.2% of our customers’ budgets.
-We see another 10% of budget lost to poor forecasting, and anywhere between 5% and 24% of trapped budget in the plan.
+We see another 10% of the budget lost to poor forecasting, and anywhere between 5% and 24% of trapped budget in the plan.
 That already gets to the number reported by the Rakuten study without considering non-strategic spending or rush charges.

 Interviews, tips, guides, industry best practices, and news.